 This post may contain affiliate links.
 See my disclosure policy to learn more.

-The information and links in the article below pertain to people in the United States.
-If you are in another country, please follow your national and local guidelines regarding the COVID-19 outbreak.
+The information and links in the article about planning a wedding during the COVID-19 pandemic pertain to people in the United States.
+If you are in another country, please follow your national and local guidelines regarding the COVID-19 pandemic.
 If you are in the United States, please check national and local guidelines and mandates, as well as the CDC‘s most recent information.

-How could the Coronavirus (COVID-19) effect your 2020 wedding?
+How could the Coronavirus (COVID-19) effect your 2020 or 2021 wedding?
 Postponing or Cancelling the wedding?

 So you’ve been planning your wedding for months.
 You’ve booked your vendors and paid deposits, have a rough guest count, and have dreamt about the perfect wedding day for you and your fiancé.
 Then all of the sudden, this dark cloud called the Coronavirus (COVID-19) seemly put a halt to normal life as we know it.
 So now what?
 How do you move forward with your wedding during the Coronavirus (COVID-19) outbreak?